 Brown butter banana coffee cake on a wood board next to forks, a beige linen, coffee cups, and a Chemex with a white background.

 I have some personal news.
 In my mission to brown butter just about everything, I have now moved on to phase ‘banana’.
-That means banana muffins, breads, and pancakes have all been turned into caramel-y, toasty goodness.
-It’s been the best.
+That means banana muffins, cookie butter banana bread, and pancakes have all been turned into caramel-y, toasty goodness.

-This is the sort of cake I like having on hand when I have family in town or friends over for brunch.
+It’s also the sort of cake I like having on hand when I have family in town or friends over for brunch.
 It’s a good snacking cake for when you’re sitting around sipping coffee and playing cards, throwing a brunch party, or need a little rainy day project.
-It’s also my go-to contribution to a bachelorette party (honestly, great drunk food), holiday breakfasts, and baby showers.
-Everyone loves this cake, promise.
-Here’s why!

 White and grey bowls of baking ingredients on a white counter next to bananas and butter.